Metacat Performance: updates from Morpho of data packages are taking longer than five minutes

 When a data set is saved online it is a quick process.
 However, when it is saved or updated using Morpho it can take longer than five minutes.
 Recent documents have all been created using the online NCEAS Data Repository form.
 When they need to be updated using Morpho the save to the network process takes longer than five minutes.
 I've recored some saves (updates) of up to ten minutes.

-#1 Updated by Jing Tao almost 13 years ago
+#1 Updated by Jing Tao about 13 years ago

 I timed the update command and found out deleting xml_index table is the bottleneck.
 I updated a very simple document and it took about 108 seconds.
 However the deleting xml_index table take 97 seconds.
 Here is the sql command it executed: